GoLangsam/template/README.md

 Thus, it exploits the fact, that

-	  "package `html/template` provides the same interface as package `text/template` and should be used instead of `text/template` whenever the output is HTML as it automatically secures HTML output against certain attacks."
+	  package `html/template` provides the same interface as package `text/template` and should be used instead of `text/template` whenever the output is HTML as it automatically secures HTML output against certain attacks.

 as said in `go doc text/template` and `go doc html/template`.